softprops/zoey/README.md

 val ephemeralSeqCli = cli.emphermalSequential
 ```

-Operations requested of a distributed network system are not guaranteed to be successful due to a number of potential factors.
+Operations requested over a distributed network system are not guaranteed to be successful due to a number of potential factors.
 To make zoey
 more robust in the face of these potential issues, zoey provides an interface for retrying failed operations, leveraging interfaces defined in the [retry](https://github.com/softprops/retry) library.

 The following will attempt to retry operations up to 4 times with an [exponential backoff](https://github.com/softprops/retry#backoff) time starting at 1 second.